xavidop/blog/dialogflow/_posts/2023-01-24-dialogflow-cx-intents.md

 If you want to check the full usage of the `cxcli intent` command, please refer to this [page](https://cxcli.xavidop.me/cmd/cxcli_intent).

-If you want to learn more about Dialogflow CX agents, check the [official documentation](https://cloud.google.com/dialogflow/cx/docs/concept/intent).
+If you want to learn more about Dialogflow CX intents, check the [official documentation](https://cloud.google.com/dialogflow/cx/docs/concept/intent).

 ## Conclusion